baotramduong/Portfolio_Project_NLP_Show_US_The_Data/README.md

 ##  Future Works

+* Spend more time on gathering, cleaning and visualizing data

-Learn techniques from winning solutions:
+* Learn techniques from winning solutions:

 **1st Place Winning Notebook (0.576):**